-The Model X seats five and there are variety of trim lines to choose from with the 75D AWD, 90D, 100D, and P100D AWD, which feature varying features and ranges.
+The Model X seats five and there are a variety of trim lines to choose from with the 75D AWD, 90D, 100D, and P100D AWD, which feature varying features and ranges.
 Interestingly, the Model X doesn’t come with a spare tire, due to the added weight.
 Weight reduces the range, which is critical to go on larger trips without having to stop for a charge.

 The Model X can go up to 289 miles on a charge, depending on the trim line.
 The MSRP starts at $79,500.
-The Model X P100D with its ‘Ludicrous Speed’ mode feature is one of the fastest SUVs on the planet with a breath taking 0 to 60 time of 2.9 seconds.
+The Model X P100D with its ‘Ludicrous Speed’ mode feature is one of the fastest SUVs on the planet with a breathtaking 0 to 60 time of 2.9 seconds.

 Built in Austria, the Jaguar I-Pace was released in Fall 2018.
 It’s a serious contender to the Model X. The I-Pace has a range of 234 miles, and the battery can charge in about two hours.

-Not to be outdone, the German manufacturer is bringing its iteration of the electric SUV to America in 2019.
-The company is taking reservations for the e-tron.
-The model starts at about $75,000 in the U.S.
+Not to be outdone, the German automaker has brought its iteration of the electric SUV to America in 2019.
+The model is on sale now and the company is taking reservations for the e-tron, which is selling briskly.

 The e-tron looks similar to a Q5, Audi’s midsize crossover.
 It boasts a spacious interior, with the capability to seat five passengers.
-The e-tron delivers high-performance and has an estimate 0 to 60 mph time of 5.5 seconds.
+The e-tron delivers high-performance and has an estimated 0 to 60 mph time of 5.5 seconds.
 It’s estimated that the model will have a range of about 250 miles.

 The e-tron is smaller than Audi’s new Q8 flagship SUV.
 Compared to the Model X, it’s five inches shorter and narrower.
-The e-tron is powered by a 191-horsepower motor that lies on the the front axle, and 221-horsepower on the rear axle, similar in output to the I-Pace.
+The e-tron is powered by a 191-horsepower motor that lies on the front axle, and 221-horsepower on the rear axle, similar in output to the I-Pace.

 Faraday Future FF91

 The FF91 would truly be the pinnacle of SUV performance and technology when and if it launches.
-The prototypes and planned production models are quipped with facial-recognition technology 10 cameras, 13 sensors, and more than a dozen sensors.
+The prototypes and planned production models are equipped with facial-recognition technology 10 cameras, 13 sensors, and more than a dozen sensors.
 Like the Model X, the FF91 comes with power opening doors that are equipped with sensors.

-Electric SUVs Are the Future
+Electric SUVs Are the Wave of the Future

 Volkswagen is planning on releasing its electric I.D.
 Crozz in 2020.
 It’s expected that this vehicle will have a range of up to 300 miles.

-Mercedes-Benz is also bringing an electric SUV to the United States in 2020.
+Mercedes-Benz is also bringing an electric SUV to the United States in 2020, the EQC.
 The EQC should have a range of about 275 miles or more.

-Kia, Hyundai, Subaru and Volvo all have electric SUVs in the works, and look for the price of electric SUVs to come down to more affordable levels.
+Kia, Hyundai, Subaru, and Volvo all have electric SUVs in the works and look for the price of electric SUVs to come down to more affordable levels.

 Plugin-In Hybrid Electric Vehicles

-For those not wanting to go full electric, you may also want to consider plug-in hybrid models like the Mitsubishi Outlander PHEV, Kia Niro, Subaru Crosstrek PHEV, or BMW X5 xDrive40e.
+For those not wanting to go fully electric or want a more affordable vehicle, you may want to consider plug-in hybrid models like the Mitsubishi Outlander PHEV, Kia Niro, Subaru Crosstrek PHEV, or BMW X5 xDrive40e.